Exempt, 0%, 5%, or 10% — Which Rate Applies to Your Business?

 Once transactions are classified, your VAT return is pre-filled and ready to review.
 No manual data entry, no last-minute scrambling.

 Stop guessing which classification applies.
-CoralLedger Comply classifies your inventory, applies the correct VAT treatment on every sale, and generates compliant returns — automatically.
+CoralLedger Comply helps you classify inventory, applies the VAT treatment you configured on every sale, and generates compliant returns for your review.

 Free beta access.
 Cancel any time.